 The wedding was a blast to say the least.
 It was a big Long Island affair(i'm pretty sure half the people there were made), with an open bar and fantastic food.
 Hanging with the family we don't get to see very often is always great.
 Although, I do feel a little bad for them, cuz the more I drink (remember, open bar) the more I talk.
 So they got stuck listen to me babble on about who knows what for a lot of the evening.

+The final picture.. the wife and I at the wedding.
+I wanted to do the standard prom pose, but that idea was shot down..
 All in all it was a great weekend.
 New Yorkers need to smile more (there are sooo many miserable people looking people walking around), but for the most part everyone was friendly and we got really good weather.
 I don't think I could ever live there, but I really do enjoying visiting..

 1 comment: